Cytomegalovirus infection and pregnancy

 What is cytomegalovirus (CMV)?

 Cytomegalovirus is a virus from the herpes family of viruses.
-It is transmitted through bodily fluids, particularly saliva and urine.
+It is transmitted through bodily fluids, particularly saliva, tears and urine.
 Usually, this infection is contracted in childhood.
-As a result, 50-90% of adults are immune.
-More rarely, this infection can occur during pregnancy.
+Children under the age of three, especially those in collective childcare facilities, are frequently exposed.
+As a result, 50 to 90% of adults are immune.

 Am I at risk?